Highlights of Lincoln Lagers Home-Brew Club

 Lincoln Lagers Homebrew Club was conceived by a few home brewers in November of 1993.
 Our purpose is to foster an environment where club members can share ideas and knowledge, thus improving the fun and success of each member’s brewing experience.
 Our club consists of all levels of brewers, from novice to expert.
 We have both extract brewers and all-grain brewers.
 If you have questions relating to beer styles, equipment, recipes, grains, brewing techniques, etc., our club is a great resource.

-Each January, nominations are taken for new officers and voted upon; three offices are elected: President, Vice President, and Treasurer.
+In December, nominations are taken for new officers and voting takes place.
+Our officers include president, vice president, secretary, treasurer, events coordinator, membership coordinator and communications czar.
 These officers, along with input from the club, set the agenda for the year.

-When it is deemed necessary, the officers can select club members to fulfill two non-elected coordinator roles, which distributes the administrative work-load across more people, and helps the club to run more smoothly.
+When it is deemed necessary, the officers can select club members to fulfill two non-elected coordinator roles, which distributes the administrative work load across more people, and helps the club to run more smoothly.
 These roles are: Events Coordinator, Competitions Coordinator, Brewers In Arms Coordinator, and Sower’s Cup Coordinator.
-The Event Coordinator helps to manage the details pertaining to arranging club meetings and social meet-up dates, Learn To Brew Day, and more – and the Competitions Coordinator helps manage and communicate information about upcoming competitions which the Lagers are entitled to enter, such as the High Plains Circuit.
+The Event Coordinator helps to manage the details pertaining to arranging club meetings and social meet-up dates, Learn-to-Brew Day, and more – and the competitions coordinator helps manage and communicate information about upcoming competitions that the Lagers are entitled to enter, such as the High Plains Circuit.
 The BIA Coordinator helps plan and organize the quarterly Brewers In Arms projects.
 The Sower’s Cup Coordinator is in charge of organizing our annual homebrew competition.

 We hold monthly meetings and participate in special events through out the year.
 We are designed to be a family friendly club, that supports and educates brewers, and promotes safe and responsible consumption of beer.